-Our financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable, short-term and long-term obligations, including the Credit Facilities and the 2020 Notes, and foreign currency forward contracts.
+Our financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable, short-term and long-term obligations, including the Credit Facilities and the 2025 Notes, and foreign currency forward contracts.
 We consider investments in highly liquid instruments purchased with a remaining maturity of three months or less at the date of purchase to be cash equivalents.
-As of March 31, 2017, we had no outstanding borrowings under our Revolving Credit Facility, \$274.6 million in principal amount of outstanding borrowings under our Ex-Im Credit Facility as well as \$29.5 million in accrued completion exposure fees expected to be financed under the Ex-Im Credit Facility, and \$575.0 million in aggregate principal amount outstanding of the 2020 Notes, and we held no short-term investments.
-Our 2020 Notes and borrowings under our Ex-Im Credit Facility bear interest at a fixed rate and therefore our exposure to market risk for changes in interest rates relates primarily to borrowings under our Revolving Credit Facility, cash equivalents, short-term investments and short-term obligations.
+As of March 31, 2018, we had no outstanding borrowings under our Revolving Credit Facility, \$362.4 million in principal amount of outstanding borrowings under our Ex-Im Credit Facility, and \$700.0 million in aggregate principal amount outstanding of the 2025 Notes, and we held no short-term investments.
+Our 2025 Notes and borrowings under our Ex-Im Credit Facility bear interest at a fixed rate and therefore our exposure to market risk for changes in interest rates relates primarily to borrowings under our Revolving Credit Facility, cash equivalents, short-term investments and short-term obligations.

 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
-To minimize this risk, we maintain a significant portion of our cash balance in money market funds.
-In general, money market funds are not subject to interest rate risk because the interest paid on such funds fluctuates with the prevailing interest rate.
+To minimize this risk, we maintain a significant amount of our cash balance in money market accounts.
+In general, money market accounts are not subject to interest rate risk because the interest paid on such funds fluctuates with the prevailing interest rate.
 Our cash and cash equivalents earn interest at variable rates.
 Our interest income has been and may continue to be negatively impacted by low market interest rates.
 Fixed rate securities may have their fair market value adversely impacted due to a rise in interest rates, while floating rate securities may produce less income than expected if interest rates fall.
-If the underlying weighted average interest rate on our cash and cash equivalents, assuming balances remain constant over a year, changed by 50 basis points, interest income would have increased or decreased by an insignificant amount for the fiscal years ended March 31, 2017 and March 31, 2016.
+If the underlying weighted average interest rate on our cash and cash equivalents, assuming balances remain constant over a year, changed by 50 basis points, interest income would have increased or decreased by an insignificant amount for the fiscal years ended March 31, 2018 and March 31, 2017.
 Because our investment policy restricts us to invest in conservative, interest-bearing investments and because our business strategy does not rely on generating material returns from our investment portfolio, we do not expect our market risk exposure on our investment portfolio to be material.

 Our primary interest rate under the Revolving Credit Facility is the Eurodollar rate plus an applicable margin that is based on our total leverage ratio.
-Under the Revolving Credit Facility, the effective interest rate as of March 31, 2017 that would have been applied to any new Eurodollar-based borrowings under the Revolving Credit Facility was approximately 3.55%.
-As of March 31, 2017, we had no outstanding borrowings under our Revolving Credit Facility.
+Under the Revolving Credit Facility, the effective interest rate as of March 31, 2018 that would have been applied to any new Eurodollar-based borrowings under the Revolving Credit Facility was approximately 4.15%.
+As of March 31, 2018, we had no outstanding borrowings under our Revolving Credit Facility.
 Accordingly, assuming the outstanding balance remained constant over a year, changes in interests rates applicable to our Revolving Credit Facility would have no effect on our interest incurred and cash flow.